 Documentary screening (~30 minutes) and discussion on covering the hardships that hit unhoused individuals during the COVID-19 pandemic.
 8:30 pm at CSJ, Poulton Hall 130 (enter the CSJ under the “1419” sign on 37th Street).
 Questions can be directed to HOPE at firstname.lastname@example.org.

 Wednesday, November 17: Hypothermia Outreach Team (HOT) training

-HOT walks routes in Georgetown on cold winter nights to help prevent hypothermia in the most vulnerable members of our community.
-Learn best practices for outreach and sign up for our team at this training.
+HOT walks routes in the Georgetown neighborhood on cold winter nights to help prevent hypothermia in the most vulnerable members of our community.
+Learn best practices for outreach and sign up for our HOT team at this training.
 No previous experience or specialized skills are required.
-You must attend a training before your first walk.
-Go to csj.georgetown.edu/homeprogram to sign up.
+You must attend a HOT training before your first walk.
+HFSC Social Room, 6:00-7:30 PM.
+Register for this training or sign up for this or future training sessions at https://csj.georgetown.edu/csjprograms/home/.